Skip to main content

 Step 2: Get real-world experience in the field.
 You might start in an entry-level role such as a human resources assistant, or you may be able to get the necessary experience by working in customer service or a similar position.

-Step 3: If you intend to advance in this growing profession, consider human resources certification programs.
+Step 3: If you intend to advance in this profession, consider human resources certification programs.
 How to get a human resources certification?
 Consider programs run by the Society for Human Resource Management or other national organizations.
 These certifications usually require you to meet proper education credentials, experience requirements, along with a passing score on the exam.

 What to Look for in a Human Resources Administration Program